arjunkmadathil/SARS-CoV-2-Paxlovid/README.md

-#A Framework to Evaluate Physiologic Feasibility of Repurpose Drugs across Populations for the Next Pandemic
+# NUS-TTSH-NHG SARS-CoV-2-Paxlovid Study

 This repository contains code and supporting materials for the study:

-## NUS-TTSH-NHG SARS-CoV-2-Paxlovid Study
+## A Framework to Evaluate Physiologic Feasibility of Repurpose Drugs across Populations for the Next Pandemic

 ## Overview